joereynolds/reap-get/docs/TASKLIST.md

 - [ ] Add support for versions of a package
 - [ ] Currently you can't remove a package if you want to
 - [ ] --setdaw config option
-- [ ] There's no way to see installed packages
 - [ ] A progress bar whilst packages are downloading would be nice
 - [ ] reap-get should only display approved packages, not all packages.